AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters**

-* SPORT: The sport for which you want to set a goal.
-It must be one of the following: run, swim, cycle, general.
+* SPORT: The sport for which to set a goal.
+Options: running, cycling, swimming, general.
-* TYPE: The metric for which you want to set a goal.
-It must be one of the following: distance, duration.
+* TYPE: The metric for the goal.
+Options: distance, duration.
-* PERIOD: The period for which you want to set a goal.
-It must be one of the following: daily, weekly, monthly, yearly.
+* PERIOD: The period for the goal.
+Options: daily, weekly, monthly, yearly.
 Only activities that are recorded within the period will be counted towards the goal.
 * TARGET: The target value.
-It must be a positive number.
-For distance, it is in meters.
-For duration, it is in minutes.
+For distance (in meters), for duration (in minutes).

 **Examples**

-* `set-activity-goal sport/running type/distance period/weekly target/10000` Sets a goal of running 10km per week.
+* `set-activity-goal sport/running type/distance period/weekly target/10000` - Sets a weekly running goal of 10 km.
-* `set-activity-goal sport/swimming type/duration period/monthly target/120` Sets a goal of swimming for 2 hours per
+* `set-activity-goal sport/swimming type/duration period/monthly target/120` - Sets a monthly swimming goal of 2 hours.
-  month.

 ---